If you’re thinking of buying property that’s leasehold then it’s vital to understand what this means and how it differs from owning a freehold home.

 Extending your lease on a flat

-With a flat, if you have already held the lease for over two years and originally signed on for a “long lease” (21 years or more) then you normally have the right to extend your lease by 90 years.
-If successful, you won’t have to pay more ground rent and can renegotiate the terms of the lease.
-You will have to pay an expensive premium in order to do this.
+With a flat, if you have already held the lease for over two years and originally signed on for a “long lease” (21 years or more) then you normally have the right to extend your lease by 90 years, though you may have to pay an expensive premium to do this.

 If you qualify for an extension and your landlord tries to refuse instead of accepting or offering to renegotiate, you can challenge them in court.
 You can, of course, also try and negotiate for a longer lease before purchasing.